oshaughnessy/maysl.soccer/_pages/coaches.md

 ### _What if I can't make all the games?_

-Don't let that worry hold you back from signing up as a coach.
 An assistant coach or a team parent can cover practices and games if the head coach can't make it.
+Don't let that hold you back from signing up as a coach!

 ## Further Reading